RGCheek/Mysis_Shrimp_genomics/README.md

-# Mysis_Shrimp_genomics
+# Mysis Shrimp Genomics

-This repository includes all the data and scripts necessary to replicate analyses for the Mysis shrimp dataset.
+## This repository includes all the data and scripts necessary to replicate analyses for the Mysis shrimp dataset

 All files in this repository are liscenced under terms of the Creative Commons Attribution-NonCommercial License, which permits use, distribution and reproduction in any medium, provided the original work is properly cited and is not used for commercial purposes.

+**Scripts**
-Scripts are all in R markdown files with annotations and some personal commentary to help interperpret the data:
+All in R markdown files with annotations and some personal commentary to help interperpret the data:
 001- Bioinformatics Pipeline Final.Rmd
           This includes workflow used to de-multiplex, and filter the raw ddRAD data from Admera Health. stacks_tests.xlsx